This document describes the tcl command (pv

 Description: Obtain state, status, severity, and time information

-about a single process variable as elements (state, status, severity and
+about a single process variable as elements (state

-time) of an tcl associative array named in command.
+) of a tcl associative array named in command.
 The array is created

 if it doesn't exist.